Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Introduction

-This combination is not covered by the existing PDR models so far.
+Several attempts have been made to model the 3D and inhomogeneous structure of PDR gas.
+For instance, \citet{Stutzki_1998} have proven that the fractal properties can be mimicked by an \emph{ensemble} of clumps with an appropriate mass spectrum.
+Based on this approach \citet{Cubick_2008} have shown that an ensemble of such clumps, immersed in a thin inter-clump medium, can be used to simulate the large scale fine structure emission from the Milky Way.
+More recent, \citet{Glover_2010} developed 3D simulations of the turbulent interstellar gas with coupled thermal, chemical and dynamical evolution. \citet{Levrier_2012} use the Meudon PDR code to compare the chemical abundances in a homogeneous cloud to the chemical abundances in a cloud with density fluctuations.

+However, a distribution of spherical clumps of different sizes that enables modelling of arbitrary 3D geometries has not yet been described.
 For the Orion Bar PDR, one of the most prominent PDRs in the solar neighbourhood, a match between observations and simulation results of the high-$J$ CO line intensities, combined with the observed stratification profile is still pending.
-Plane-parallel PDR models fail in this context, because a match of the high-$J$ CO line intensities always requires a very sharp and dense PDR structure that is not consistent with the observed stratification covering, in the case of the Orion Bar PDR, at least 0.03~pc.
+Plane-parallel PDR models fail in this context, because a match of the high-$J$ CO line intensities always requires high densities which imply a very sharp and dense PDR structure\footnote{For example in \citet{Roellig_2007} (their Fig.~11) the C$^+$-to-C-to-CO transition has been simulated using many different PDR codes (for a gas density of $10^{5.5}$~cm$^{-3}$ and an FUV field strength of 10$^5$ times the mean interstellar radiation field \citep{Draine_1978}).
+For all models the transition takes place at optical depths $A_{\rm V}\lesssim 4$ and using $A_{\rm V}/N_{\rm H}=6.289\times 10^{-22}$~cm$^{-2}$ \citep{Roellig_2007} we find that the stratified layers do not cover more than 0.0065~pc.} that is not consistent with the observed stratification covering, in the case of the Orion Bar PDR, at least 0.03~pc \citep[see for example][or the data presented in this work, Sect.~\ref{Sect:Observations}]{Pellegrini_2009}.
 More sophisticated models are necessary to reproduce the observed line intensities as well as the observed chemical stratification.
-To overcome this deficiency we have set up a PDR code which enables us to model clumpy star forming regions in 3D.
+To overcome this deficiency we have set up an extension of the KOSMA-$\tau$ PDR code, denoted KOSMA-$\tau$ 3D, which enables us to model clumpy PDRs in 3D.
 The code supports a spatial variation of PDR parameters, like the mean density, the clump-size distribution, or the strength of the impinging FUV field.

-At present most available PDR codes are designed to fit integrated line intensities.
-Hence, information contained in the line profiles is lost.
-To exploit this information the new code supports velocity dependent modelling which enables simulations of full line profiles.
+Furthermore, to exploit the copious information contained in observed line profiles, the new code analyses a region at arbitrary velocities and hence the simulations of full line profiles.